-Federal Fiscal Year 2023 annual update: The NDHP currently has 148 sworn members that can do traffic enforcement, including 110 troopers dedicated to traffic enforcement.
-The agency has 159 FTEs authorized sworn personnel as of August 1, 2022.
+The NDHP currently has 171 sworn members that can do traffic enforcement as of August 1, 2023.
+104 troopers dedicated to traffic enforcement.

-The assistant operations commander monitors NDDOT traffic data on a regular basis to determine trends in traffic flow, traffic volumes, causation factors, time of day and week and locations on specific roadways.
+The motor carrier commander monitors NDDOT traffic data on a regular basis to determine trends in traffic flow, traffic volumes, causation factors, time of day and week and locations on specific roadways.
 The agency reviews all crash reports submitted by the troopers to assess causation factors, locations of occurrence, and time of day and week, and to monitor any developing trends.
 Troopers are deployed to work areas to have an impact in high traffic crash areas.